 Factors That Affect Monstera Deliciosa Costs

-The reason there is so much difference in Monstera deliciosa costs is because there are so many different types of plant.
+There is so much difference in Monstera deliciosa costs because there are so many different types of plants.

 Plant Size Is an Important Factor

 When shopping among the “average” Monstera deliciosa plants, the plant’s size is the key factor in price.
-Plant nurseries charge more for bigger plants because it takes them more time and energy to grow these plants.
+Plant nurseries charge more for bigger plants because growing them takes more time and energy.

 Some people sell plants based on height, while others categorize them based on the size of the plant’s pot.
-In general, smaller plants of less than a foot high are around $25.
+Smaller plants are less than a foot high and are around $25.

-For a medium sized plant, which is usually around 2 feet high or a 1 gallon pot, expect to pay around $40 to $50.
+For a medium-sized plant, usually around 2 feet high or a 1-gallon pot, expect to pay around $40 to $50.

-Large monsters of around three or four feet usually go for over $100.
+Large Monsteras around three or four feet usually go for over $100.
 Once you start shopping for true monsters, which can be up to 10 feet high, the price tag can be hundreds of dollars.

 Age of the Plant Matters Too

-Though size is a big factor, age of the plant matters too.
+Though the size is a big factor, the age of the plant matters too.
 Age is important because Monstera plants only get their signature lobed leaves with age.

-Once the plant gets older and starts developing bigger leaves with lobes, price goes up even if the plant is still short.
-A mature plant with a lot of larger, more developed leaves can end up costing around $20 to $50 more than its younger counterpart.
+Once the plant gets older and starts developing bigger leaves with lobes, the price goes up even if the plant is still short.
+A mature plant with many larger, more developed leaves can cost around $20 to $50 more than its younger counterpart.